INVEST-flagship/Vaalavuo-Sirnio-2022-Jobs-against-poverty-A-fixed-effects-analysis-on-the-link-between-gaining-empl/README.md

 ## About authors

 Maria Vaalavuo, PhD, is a research manager at the Finnish Institute for Health and Welfare.
-Her research interests include social and health inequalities, social sustainabil- ity, and comparative welfare state research.
+Her research interests include social and health inequalities, social sustainability, and comparative welfare state research.
 Her research has been published in Euro- pean Sociological Review, Journal of European Social Policy, and Labour Economics.

 Outi Sirniö, PhD, is a senior researcher at the Finnish Institute for Health and Welfare.
-She has widely studied intergenerational transmission processes and edu- cational inequalities.
+She has widely studied intergenerational transmission processes and educational inequalities.
 Her research has been published in European Sociological Review, Social Forces, and Advances in Life Course Research.

 ## Output examples